crispzips/arcgisstorymaps/README.md

 * Click the bottom-right button "Create a web app", despite the fact that it appears inactive in grey.

 This will open a dialog box with access to the full suite of ArcGIS web applications, this isn't the forum to discuss all of them, especially given their specialized functionalities, but we will explore the Story Map applications.
-* Click "Build a Story Map"
+* Click the "Build a Story Map" tab.
  * Basic
  * Cascade
  * Crowdsource (beta)